karlhorky/electron-app-patcher/readme.md

 Electron App Patcher requires a certificate to sign the app again after it has been patched (see https://stackoverflow.com/a/27474942/1268612).

-1. Clone the repo and run `yarn` to install the dependencies
+1. Clone the repo and run `pnpm` to install the dependencies
 2. Open Keychain Access
 3. Open the menu item Keychain Access > Certificate Assistant > Create a Certificate...
 4. For the name, enter `electron-app-patcher-self-signed-cert`